gaokanxu/lumos/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_protocol_based_rewards.md

 ![](/img/p_ex_staked_yields.png)

-Again, the above shows an example _Staked Yield_ that a staker might expect over time on the Solana network with the _Inflation Schedule_ as specified.
+Again, the above shows an example _Staked Yield_ that a staker might expect over time on the Lumos network with the _Inflation Schedule_ as specified.
 This is an idealized _Staked Yield_ as it neglects validator uptime impact on rewards, validator commissions, potential yield throttling and potential slashing incidents.
 It additionally ignores that _% of Staked SOL_ is dynamic by design - the economic incentives set up by this _Inflation Schedule_.

 ### Adjusted Staking Yield